Book Project

 Xie, Kankan.
 “Contesting Equality: A History of the Malayan People's Socialist Front.”
 M.A. thesis, Cornell University, 2012.

-Chinese articles
+in Chinese

 -